Summary of Significant Accounting Policies (Policies) |

 Minimum lease payments include base rent as well as fixed escalation of rental payments.
 In determining minimum lease payments, the Company separates non-lease components such as common area maintenance or other miscellaneous expenses that are updated based on landlord estimates for real estate leases.
 Additionally, many of the Company’s transportation and equipment leases require additional payments based on the underlying usage of the assets such as mileage and maintenance costs.
 Due to the variable nature of these costs, the cash flows associated with these costs are expensed as incurred and not included in the lease payments used to determine the ROU asset and associated lease liability.

 ROU assets represent the right to control the use of the leased asset during the lease term and are initially recognized as an amount equal to the lease liability.
 In addition, prepaid rent, initial direct costs, and adjustments for lease incentives are components of the ROU asset.
 Over the lease term, the lease expense is amortized on a straight-line basis beginning on the lease commencement date.
 ROU assets are assessed for impairment as part of the impairment of long-lived assets, which is performed whenever events or changes in circumstances indicate that the carrying amount of an asset or asset group may not be recoverable.
+A ROU asset and lease liability are not recognized for leases with an initial term of 12 months or less, and the lease expense is recognized on a straight-line basis over the lease term.

 Depreciation and Amortization